Alpharetta, Georgia: Geography

 Alpharetta is in northern Fulton County and is bordered to the southeast by Johns Creek, to the south and west by Roswell, to the north by Milton, and to the northeast by unincorporated land in Forsyth County.
 Downtown Alpharetta is 26 mi north of downtown Atlanta.

 According to the United States Census Bureau, Alpharetta has an area of 70.7 sqkm, of which 69.7 sqkm is land and 1.0 sqkm, or 1.37%, is water.

 Climate

-Alpharetta has a humid subtropical climate (Köppen climate classification Cfa) and is part of USDA hardiness zone 7b.
+Alpharetta has a humid subtropical climate (Köppen climate classification: Cfa) and is part of USDA hardiness zone 7b.

 Demographics

-2020 census

 As of the 2020 United States census, there were 65,818 people, 25,391 households, and 18,167 families residing in the city.

-2010 census

-According to the 2010 census, the racial composition of the city of Alpharetta was as follows: